 If your contracts are about six months or shorter, it might not be financially viable to incorporate a company, so a cheaper umbrella solution is just the right solution.

 No self-assessment is required (unless you have other income)

-Because you work as an employee of the umbrella company, you don’t have to worry about completing a self-assessment return every year (unless you have other sources of income of course).
+Because you work as an umbrella company employee, you don’t have to worry about completing a self-assessment return every year (unless you have other sources of income, of course).
 Here is a recent article we wrote about the topic.

 Insurance cover included

 Worried about insurance cover?
 Don’t; reputable umbrella companies (like us) include all the necessary protection you need to feel safe in your contracting role.

 All the above advantages, of course, have some trade-offs, so let’s see what you are trading in to enjoy umbrella benefits.

 Retention rate (provided that you are outside IR35)

 Using an umbrella company, you will not be able to retain as much of your earnings as you would with a limited company.
 The latter gives you more control over your finances and allows for a more tax-efficient operation.

 Although you can claim certain expenses as an umbrella employee, you will not be able to get tax relief on most.
 Business laptops, mobile phones and a company car are a privilege only for those that have a limited company.